tristanguigue/vib_s2s/project.md

 - Try with images and compress directly input
 - Try different priors for each seq
 - Problem, results vary a lot for trial to trial
+- Make marginal on z dependent on x?
+- Impact of K vs impact of beta
+- Try MC average over 12 samples